 [back to top]

 We need people who will support Parish Volunteers across a Deanery and arrange meetings twice a year where the Parish Volunteers come together for support, arranging joint events and to hear about upcoming Fast Days.
 Meetings can take place in people’s homes, local Parishes or elsewhere.
 Area Coordinators can also help recruiting Parish Volunteers in Parishes which have no volunteer.
+We are currently in need of Area Coordinators in the following areas: Woking, Redhill, Arundel/Bognor, Brighton, Lewes and Eastbourne.

 If you feel you could help in any way, please get in touch on 01483 898 866 or email@example.com